A by-product of good design

 - Local suppliers and manufacturers are used where possible.
 Not only is this often cost effective, but it also helps to support local business and economy.

 - Each piece is hand crafted and will last over a lifetime.

-If you would like to find out more about commissioning Tom for a unique project please get in touch.
+If you would like to find out more about commissioning a unique commercial project please get in touch.